 The Office of Global Strategies works with its counterpart at the partner institution (and often the UNL faculty/staff) to draw up a document that suits the needs of both institutions.

 - The GIMOU is approved by the relevant department(s)/college(s).

 The Office of Global Strategies routes the draft to secure approval from all relevant chairs/heads/deans.
+This approval includes review by the UNL Office of Research Export Control Compliance Program, to ensure that all Export Control checks are met.
 Simultaneously, the partner routes the draft for the necessary approval at its institution.
 If changes are necessary, the Office of Global Strategies and its counterpart generate another draft and route it again for proper approval.